-House sitting, whether short or long-term, is a unique way of living that not everyone is familiar with.
+House sitting, whether near or far, short or long-term, is a unique way of traveling that not everyone is familiar with.
 Hopefully, this section clears up any questions you might have as you entertain the possibility of becoming a top-notch sitter.
 Feel free to contact me if you have any specific questions about my personal experience.

 How Long Do House Sitting Jobs Usually Last?